EndPointCorp/end-point-blog/2009/09/21/permission-denied-for-postgresqlconf.html.md

 ```

-Yes, it is running and most importantly, in 'enforcing' mode.
+Yes, it is running and most importantly, in 'enforcing’ mode.
 SELinux logs to /var/log/audit/ by default on most distros, although some older ones may log directly to /var/log/messages.
 In this case, I quickly found the problem in the logs:

 ```nohighlight
 # grep postgres /var/log/audit/audit.log | grep denied | tail -1